Skip to content

 I get that there’s a craftsmanship component to this shoe which is why they cost more, however, I don’t think this will be worth it for most lifters, especially beginners and intermediates that just need a consistent weightlifting shoe for a good price.

 Another knock that I have against the NOBULL Lifter is that their sole construction runs on the stiffer side.
-The stacked leather reminds me of the sole used in the Do-Win Classic Lifter which is also a stiff weightlifting shoe.
+The stacked leather reminds me of the sole used in the Do-Win Classic Lifter, a stiff weightlifting shoe.

 If you’re like me and enjoy more forefoot articulation and a toe box that has more flexibility when training, then I’d suggest looking into weightlifting shoes like the Inov-8 Fastlift Power G 380.

-The final drawbacks that I have with the NOBULL Lifter which I briefly touched on above are their width and upper hotness.
-If you have even slightly wide feet, you’ll want to pass on this shoe.
+The final drawbacks of the NOBULL Lifter, which I briefly touched on above, are its width and upper hotness.
+You’ll want to pass on this shoe if you have even slightly wide feet.

 The toe box has a pretty aggressive taper and the midfoot runs heavily on the narrow side so flat feet also will want to pass on this shoe.
 To be comfortable, I have to wear thin no-show socks when training in this shoe because of its width and this rarely happens for me.